treblereel/jboss-eap-quickstarts/helloworld-mdb/README.md

         For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=remove-jms.cli
         For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=remove-jms.cli
-   This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+   This script removes `HELLOWORLDMDBQueue` queue and `HELLOWORLDMDBTopic` topic from the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully.
         {"outcome" => "success"}